 Middle Fork Snoqualmie NRCA is located along the western edge of the Cascade Mountains and stretches from the Middle Fork Snoqualmie River on the north to the South Fork Snoqualmie River.
 It includes the Gifford Lakes and Granite Lakes drainages.
 The western shoreline of Thompson Lake also lies within the NRCA, with the remainder of the lake located in the national forest.

 Natural Features: The NRCA consists of a mix of low- and mid-elevation forest, subalpine forest, subalpine shrubland and meadow, talus fields and riparian vegetation along the major water courses and around the lakes.
 Douglas-fir (Pseudotsuga menziesii) and western hemlock (Tsuga heterophylla) dominate most low-elevation forest stands, with red alder (Alnus rubra) and big-leaf maple (Acer macrophyllum) common along streams.
-Above approximately 3,000 feet and on more mesic sites, forests become increasingly dominated by Pacific silver fir, mountain hemlock (Tsuga mertensiana), and noble fir.
+Above approximately 3,000 feet and on more moist sites, forests become increasingly dominated by Pacific silver fir, mountain hemlock (Tsuga mertensiana), and noble fir.
 Highest elevation stands are generally dominated by mountain hemlock.